The fledgling Fort Wayne FC soccer team has its head coach – Mike Avery.

 Avery, who was attending a previously planned coaching clinic, wasn’t available for comment.

 Fort Wayne FC opens its season 1 p.m.
 May 23 at Bishop Dwenger’s Shields Field against Toledo Villa FC.
 Fort Wayne will play in the Great Lakes Conference of the National Premier Soccer League, in the fourth tier of the U.S. soccer pyramid, and players will be primarily be of college age or slightly older.

 “Mike has a great way with the kids and is a great instructor,” Mauch said.
 “He’s already working well with the assistants that I basically hired and hoisted upon him, but he’s developing a good team and there’s nothing about Mike that I don’t find to be first class.”

-Fort Wayne FC had previously selected a coach with experience playing in the English Premier League, but that fell through because of visa issues.
+Fort Wayne FC had previously selected a coach with experience playing in the English Premier League, but that fell through because of immigration work visa issues.

 Avery came to Valparaiso from the University of Louisville, where he was the top assistant under head coach Ken Lolla in 2006.
 While with the Cardinals, he helped the program to its first Big East Tournament berth.
 He also served as the program’s recruiting coordinator.

 Prior to that, Avery was an assistant for six seasons at Notre Dame, winning Big East titles in 2003 and 2004.
 Avery helped recruit and coach 11 All-Americans there.